|

 substances, sets free most acids from their salts, and is used in the manufacture of hydrochloric and nitric acids, of soda,

-of bleaching powders, etc. It is also powerful dehydrating agent, having a strong affinity for water, and eating and corroding
+of bleaching powders, etc. It is also powerful dehydrating agent, having a strong affinity for water, and eating and

-is also used in etching iron, in removing iron scale from forgings, in petroleum refining, etc., and in general its manufacture
+It is also used in etching iron, in removing iron scale from forgings, in petroleum refining, etc., and in general its manufacture

 is the most important and fundamental of all the chemical industries.

-and sulfuric acid which reacts instantly to nitrates." and sulfuric acid which reacts instantly to nitrates."
+acid which reacts instantly to nitrates."

-yarn - (informal) A long, often elaborate narrative of real or fictitious adventures; an entertaining tale.
+A long, often elaborate narrative of real or fictitious

 Speed Patton: "I got a swell human interest yarn